 The toolkit collates case studies of good practice from universities and colleges across the UK who have worked to ensure students from these groups are supported on to mobility opportunities.
 It also includes a section focused on student perspectives, provided following a series of focus groups and some highlighted case studies.

-We encourage universities and colleges to use the project report and toolkit to inform strategies and planning for outward mobility and widening participation going forward.
+We encourage universities and colleges to use the project report and toolkit to inform strategies and planning for outward mobility and widening participation going forward, especially in the context of the Turing Scheme.

 We hope that the project’s recommendations which are based on the sector case studies and the guidance offered by study abroad alumni will be of particular use in this regard.
 We are grateful to all organisations, institutions and students who participated in this project and hope the higher and further education sector will continue to work together to share advice and support on this important area.
 Now more than ever, we must ensure that mobility is open to all.